alex-kadur/Sammlung_CS50P/Problem Sets/Week 0/Making Faces/faces.md

 Then, in that same file, implement a function called `main` that prompts the user for input, calls `convert` on that input, and prints the result.
 You’re welcome, but not required, to prompt the user explicitly, as by passing a `str` of your own as an argument to `input`.
 Be sure to call main at the bottom of your file.

+## Hints

+- Recall that input returns a str, per [docs.python.org/3/library/functions.html#input](docs.python.org/3/library/functions.html#input).
+- Recall that a str comes with quite a few methods, per [docs.python.org/3/library/stdtypes.html#string-methods](docs.python.org/3/library/stdtypes.html#string-methods).
+- An emoji is actually just a character, so you can quote it like any str, a la "😐".
+And you can copy and paste the emoji from this page into your own code as needed.

+---

 This task was copied from CS50’s Introduction to Programming with Python [(see the original version)](https://cs50.harvard.edu/python/2022/psets/0/faces/).